 Internship (optional)15-20 hrs/week

 About the Internship

-The Academy arranges internships in government, at foreign embassies, international think tanks or NGOs in the Washington, D.C., area for all trainees.
+The Academy arranges internships in government, at foreign embassies, international think tanks or NGOs in the Washington, D.C., area for those trainees who choose to participate.
+Internships are not mandatory.
 Once you are accepted and enroll in the program, we will provide available options.
 Exact hours will be agreed on with host-organizations, but interns are typically expected to work 15-20 hours a week.
 Internships are unpaid, unless otherwise specified.
-Trainees who are employed in the foreign-affairs field and prefer to work part-time for their employers — either remotely or in a Washington office — will be exempt from an internship, provided their work doesn’t interfere with the Certificate Program.

 Application and Selection Process